nordicsemi/Kotlin-Mesh-Library/README.md

 Most of the features listed above are demonstrated in nRF Mesh sample application.

-The app is not yet published to Playstore but is available on this repo.

 ### Supported features

 1. Provisioning with all available features.